-The Hand That Rocks The Cradle (2025) Ending explained - What was Polly's plan?
+The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 Later, after the event is over, Caitlin goes into labour.
 A few months later, she is now a parent to two children and struggling to manage the burden.
-She is frustrated by people speeding down her street, eventually campaigning for a sign to indicate that people should slow down, and she needs help.
 Her older daughter, Emma, is also in a particularly rebellious phase which is making Caitlin’s life even more difficult.

-Meeting Polly, once again, at a farmer’s market, Caitlin decides to hire her as a nanny.
+Caitlin has a chance encounter with the still jobless Polly at a farmer’s market.
+She decides to hire her as a nanny.
 She finds her easy to talk to and receives a positive reference from a woman called Rosanna who claims Polly cared for her child for a number of years and was amazing.

 Polly takes Caitlin up on the offer and everything seems to start swimmingly.
 Caitlin has a strict routine involving no sugar, no microplastics, all organic food, only breast milk, and no junk food.
 Polly seems to have a sixth sense for this and immediately integrates into the household perfectly.